MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 For better or worse, almost all bit-patterns are valid, some may represent keys that do not exist, since there are 28 keys, but 32 slots for the 5 bits indicating the matrix-index.

-I used the [bitvec](https://docs.rs/bitvec/latest/bitvec/) crate for bit-manipulation, that library is excellent.
+I used the [bitvec](https://docs.rs/bitvec/latest/bitvec/) crate for bit-manipulation when prototyping, that library is excellent.
 I warmly recommend it, even though I went with a more custom solution for performance reasons (I made some specific optimizations to my use-case, see 'Performance').